saltstack/salt-install-guide/docs/topics/_includes/supported-os-concepts.rst

 Other operating systems may only be able to run the `salt-minion` package and can only be managed by a Salt master running a different operating system.

+If you are setting up your environment for the first time, you should install a Salt master on a dedicated management server or VM, and then install a Salt minion on each system that you want to manage using Salt.